Crypt-CNS/RIPEMD160-36Step/README.md

 To verify our theoretical result, we suggest you firstly input 1 as the command so that we can immediately observe the result.
 Then, you can choose 2 to verify the complexity evaluation.
 This process costs some time.

+To verify the instance we get, we suggest you firstly input 0 as the command.